MisterHW/Notes/FreeCAD_OpenEMS/stub_filter_problem_setup.md

 ([source](https://www.researchgate.net/publication/3019213_A_Three-Dimensional_FDTD_Subgridding_Algorithm_With_Separated_Temporal_and_Spatial_Interfaces_and_Related_Stability_Analysis).
 For more on the subject also see https://doi.org/10.1109/TAP.2023.3284488)

+So for now, we can define nested regions but they are merged into a single rectilinear grid (no subgridding supported in OpenEMS for the time being!).

 As shown above, two nested mesh regions are defined in this example:

 * ``grid_coarse``: 1 x 1 x 1 mm cell size